-Instead of buying equipment as a single expense, many companies choose to make smaller payments on equipment over time.
-This means either gradually taking ownership of a piece of equipment through a loan or using the equipment for a limited time through a lease agreement.
-If you don’t have the revenue or the need to purchase expensive equipment outright, either of these methods could boost your business’s efficiency and cash flow.
+Instead of buying equipment as a single expense, many companies opt to make smaller payments on it over time.
+This means either gradually taking ownership of the equipment through a loan or using the equipment for a limited time through a lease agreement.
+Which you choose depends on your business’s needs.

 Equipment financing loans

-Like other business loans, equipment loans are financed by banks and lenders.
-This means that potential lenders will scrutinize both your personal credit report and your business credit report before extending an offer.
-Because the lender wants to trust that you’ll meet your repayments, your business’s revenue and cash flow will also be evaluated.
+Like other business loans, equipment loans are financed by banks and other lenders.
+This means potential lenders will likely scrutinize both your personal and business credit reports before extending an offer.
+Because the lender wants to know that you’ll meet your repayments, your business’s revenue and cash flow will also be checked.

 - Regular installments.
 Repayments are typically charged monthly, quarterly or annually at an agreed interest rate.

-- Money down.
-Though terms vary by lender, you could be required to put down around 20% of the amount you’re requesting.
+- Requires down payment.
+Though terms vary by lender, you may be required to provide up to 20% of the amount you’re requesting.

 Business lenders to consider for equipment loans